Graffioh/vvvdeo/README.md

 ### Instructions to run locally

+Serving the segmentation backend local API with `FastAPI`.

 It uses **Docker**, so install it if you don’t have it already.

 - Run docker using whatever you like (I suggest [OrbStack](https://orbstack.dev/) instead of Docker desktop)